 To allow for the growth of both EWTN and the MFVA Friars, Our Lady of the Angels Monastery transferred to a new location in Hanceville, Alabama in late 1999.
 It is from Our Lady of the Angels Monastery that the Sisters came to the Diocese of Phoenix in 2005.
 Click here to read about the history of Our Lady of Solitude Monastery

 We are blessed to have PCPA Monasteries all over the world, including France, Germany, Bangladesh, Poland, India, and so on.
-In the United States we also have Monasteries in Cleveland, Ohio; Canton, Ohio; Charlotte, NC; Washington, D.C., San Antonio, TX; and our founding Monastery in Hanceville, Alabama.
+In the United States we also have Monasteries in Cleveland (OH), Canton (OH), and Hanceville (AL).

 PCPAs from around the country gathered here for a Formation Conference in April 2013